Creating Powerful RelationshipsDebbie Papadakis July 1, 2016

 To help people with this process, I have created a Relationship Code book and CD, which can help people to transform their lives by understanding the dynamics of their relationships, and using my guided relationship healing process and exercise.
 Take a look at your own relationships – maybe something from your past is holding you back, too.

-Debbie Papadakis is a Board Certified Hypnotherapist/Trainer (BCH), Psychospiritual Therapist, Life Between Lives and Past Life Regression Practitioner/Trainer, Registered Professional Counsellor (RPC); Master Practitioner practicing Counselling Psychology (MPCP), CPCA Supervisor, NGH and IMDHA Trainer for hypnotherapy and founder of the Hypno Healing Institute Holistic Clinic and Training Center in Toronto.
+Debbie Papadakis is a Registered Psychotherapist, Clinical Hypnotherapist, Relationship Coach, Reiki Master, Author of The Relationship Code: Heal Your Wounded Heart, Life Between Lives and Past Life Regression Practitioner/Trainer, NGH and IMDHA Trainer for hypnotherapy and founder of the Hypno Healing Institute Holistic Clinic and Training Center in Toronto.
+She has been featured in Oprah’s O’ Magazine and O’s Big Book Of Happiness, among other media outlets.